 - Supporting children’s access to health;

-- Benefits which increase with the number of household members.
+- Cash benefits which increase with the number of household members.

-In an effort to demonstrate the differences between programmes targeted at children’s access to health, education and nutrition, the presenters presented an overview of each.
-More than half of programmes targeting children in the MENA region, cater to children’s access to education, as this is the main concern of the MENA countries.
-Most of them are include cash or to in-kind transfers schemes.
+In an effort to demonstrate the differences between programmes identified as supporting children’s access to health, education and nutrition, the presenters presented an overview of each.
+More than half of programmes targeting children in the MENA region, are aimed to support children’s access to education.
+Most of them are cash or to in-kind transfers schemes.

 Regarding children’s nutrition, 20 programmes in 13 countries are linked to nutrition outcomes.
 Predominantly, this involves school feeding programmes (SFP).
 Health programmes are the least prevalent, with just eleven schemes.

-In the final remarks, the presenters highlighted the fact that the programmes are disproportionately distributed, with more schemes catering to education and few to health and nutrition.
-What’s more, children below the age of 5 are infrequently targeted.
+In the final remarks, the presenters highlighted the fact that there are more schemes supporting children’s access to education and fewer to health and nutrition.
+What’s more, children below the age of 5 are often not targeted.

-The moderator, Arthur von Diesel, recognised the need to rationalise the existing social protection programmes, to improve child-sensitive programme design and better cater to pressing needs.
+The moderator, Arthur van Diesen, recognised the need to rationalise the existing social protection programmes, to improve child-sensitive programme design and better cater to pressing needs.
 He presented five steps for countries for the implementation of social protection systems that are more child-sensitive:

 - Understand child poverty and vulnerability;

 - Assess how well current social protection systems are serving children;

 - Design truly child-sensitive, pro-poor social protection measures;